J-Sanderson/100-days-of-code/log-round2.md

 ### Day 44: April 30 2018

 **Today's Progress:** Added tooltips to the scatterplot, using the same method as the bar chart.
+After that added in some styling.

 **Thoughts:** Everything's pretty much easy going for this one now.
 Still not happy with the forEach workaround on the labels but still unable to work out what's going on.
 Annoying.

+I'm keeping the styling on these minimal; I don't want to detract from the main point of interest which should obviously be the chart itself.

 **Link to work:** [Scatterplot](https://codepen.io/jsanderson/full/qYdxJx/)